 is a 2010 novel by Nicholas Sparks

-about a young woman named Katie who escapes her abusive ex-husband, Kevin, and relocates to a small South Carolina town, where she falls for Alex, a widowed father with two children.
+about a young woman named Katie who escapes her abusive ex-husband, Kevin, and relocates to a small North Carolina town, where she falls for Alex, a widowed father with two children.
 Trouble ensues as Kevin finds her there and plans on killing the two new lovebirds.

 The book was made into a movie in 2013, directed by Lasse Hallstrom and starring Julianne Hough and Josh Duhamel.

 The novel and the film contain the following tropes: